Something Unforgivable: Production

 Much of the fifth season was written to drive toward the final scene between Kim and Jimmy in which she appears ready to take vengeful action against Howard, showing that Kim has a side of her that is as conniving, if not more so than Jimmy's "Saul Goodman" persona.
 Bob Odenkirk, who portrays Jimmy, said, "The show, it's called Better Call Saul.
 But the real show is, Who the Hell is Kim?"; he identified the show had gone to lengths to show how similar Kim and Jimmy were even to their routines, and that Kim had elements of her past that suggested there was more to her than she presented.
 Rhea Seehorn, who plays Kim, said that "It isn't as simple as saying, 'Jimmy is turning [Kim] bad.'
 That’s not correct.
 So is he reigniting something that was always there?
 Is he bringing it out in her?"

 Lalo's character was a focus of this episode.
-According to Tony Dalton, who plays Lalo, showrunners Vince Gilligan and Peter Gould had not given much time to show the full breadth of Lalo's character outside of a few intense scenes such as when he confronts Fred, the clerk at the Travelwire store in "Winner".
+According to Tony Dalton, who plays Lalo, series co-creators Vince Gilligan and Peter Gould had not given much time to show the full breadth of Lalo's character outside of a few intense scenes such as when he confronts Fred, the clerk at the Travelwire store in "Winner".
 Within "Something Unforgivable" they gave Lalo this larger characterization, first showing him as a warm and charismatic person when introducing his family to Nacho on arrival at his home, then later as a ruthless killer when attacking the assassination team, particularly when he finds they killed his nana who may not have been a blood relative but who had taken care of Lalo.
 Dalton said that it took a couple of days to film the final attack scene, but in contrast to the final scene with Kim and Jimmy in "Bad Choice Road", the action scene was much easier and more fun to film.

 Reception

-"Something Unforgivable" received universal acclaim by critics.
-On Rotten Tomatoes, it received a perfect 100% Certified Fresh rating with an average 8.86 out of 10 score based on 15 reviews.
+On Rotten Tomatoes, Something Unforgivable received an 100% rating with an average 8.86 out of 10 score based on 15 reviews.
 The critical consensus is, "Lalo lives to fight another day and Kim breaks bad in a season finale that masterfully assembles the board for Better Call Saul's doom-laden conclusion."

 Ratings

-"Something Unforgivable" was watched by 1.59 million viewers on its first broadcast.
+Something Unforgivable was watched by 1.59 million viewers on its first broadcast.
 The episode was the second most-watched episode of the season, after the season premiere which had 1.60 million viewers.